hbhandari01/Titanic-Survival-Prediction-Streamlit-App/README.md

 ## 🔍 Confusion Matrix Insights

 * High accuracy in predicting non-survivors
-* Some survivors were misclassified (False Negatives)
+* Some survivors were mis-classified (False Negatives)
 * Balanced performance with good precision (~83%)

 ---